graphql/graphql-spec/spec/Section 6 -- Execution.md

     * Produce a query error requiring a non-null {operationName}.

-## Validation of operation

-As explained in the Validation section, only requests which pass all validation rules should be executed.
-If validation errors are known, they should be reported in the list of "errors" in the response and the operation must fail without execution.

-Typically validation is performed in the context of a request immediately before execution, however a GraphQL service may execute a request without explicitly validating it if that exact same request is known to have been validated before.
-For example: the request may be validated during development, provided it does not later change, or a service may validate a request once and memoize the result to avoid validating the same request again in the future.

-A GraphQL service should only execute requests which *at some point* were known to be free of any validation errors, and have not changed since.

 ## Coercing Variable Values

 If the operation has defined any variables, then the values for